warpling/Macmoji/README.md

 ### Keyboard Maestro Version

-If you'd prefer to use Keyboard Maestro to handle the substiutions, import the emojis-km6.kmmacros file in the Keyboard Maestro Editor.
+If you'd prefer to use Keyboard Maestro to handle the substitutions, import the emojis-km6.kmmacros file in the Keyboard Maestro Editor.

 *(This macro was created and tested using version 6.
 It has not been tested with other versions.)*

 ### Alfred Version

-If you'd prefer to import these shortcuts with Alfred as Snipets just drag the `.alfredsnippets` into Alfred's Snippet preferences!
+If you'd prefer to import these shortcuts with Alfred as Snippets just drag the `.alfredsnippets` into Alfred's Snippet preferences!

 ## FAQ